Table of Contents

 After all, Medicare is only available for citizens that are 65 years or older, and Medicaid is only available for certain groups, such as those that are low-income, disabled or elderly.

+The high cost of medications in the U.S. makes it difficult for many Americans to afford their prescriptions.
 Given that, it's clear that a sizable percentage of Americans would benefit from the comparatively low prices of online Canadian pharmacies.

 A study published in the Journal of Medical Internet Research found that only four percent of people had ordered medication over the internet before.
 However, 23.3 percent said that they were likely or very likely to do so in the future.